 WBFSH 2019 Ranking: 4th

-Like so many of the older European warmblood breeds, the Oldenburg was originally bred as a workhorse but as with some many other breeds, the advent of motorized vehicles reduced the need for such horses.
+Like so many of the older European warmblood breeds, the Oldenburg was originally bred as a workhorse but as with many other breeds, the advent of motorized vehicles reduced the need for such horses.
 As this started to happen, Count von Oldenburg, the original creator of the breed, decided to stop using Spanish and Barb horses in the breeding program and instead began to introduce other warmblood breeds such as the Hanoverian, Trakehner, and Thoroughbred.
 This resulted in a much lighter horse that is still immensely popular today.

 The Oldenburg is different from a lot of other breeds in that horses are selected for breeding based solely on their quality and nothing else.
 They’ve never been selectively bred for one particular discipline.

 - While the Oldenburg is highly prized as a top-class dressage horse it is still used in International Combined Driving Championships.

 - All registered Oldenburgs are marked with the official brand (an O with a crown above it) along with the 12th and 13th numbers of their life number (The number given to a horse that reveals when and where he was born as well as which registry issued his papers.).